tiagodalmorodonascimento/senac-t23-web-proje-biblioteca/README.md

 - open the index.html

 ### how to use it
-selecione uma categoria (matéria) que deseja explorar.
+celecione uma categoria (matéria) que deseja explorar.